 Travel to Beijing

 Students book their own airfare on the program and there is no group flight to Beijing.
-You should plan to book a flight into Beijing on your own.
-Students on the flights listed below that arrive in to Beijing on Aug.
-12, will be picked up at the airport by TBC staff.
-Remember to book your flight into the Beijing (PEK) airport.
+You should plan to book a flight into the Beijing (PEK) Airport once you receive further instructions from Loyola University Chicago.
+Students on the recommended flights will be picked up from the airport by TBC staff.

 The Beijing Center must submit your passport number and your full name as it appears on your passport to UIBE, the Chinese university where TBC is based, so they can issue you the documentation needed to apply for a Chinese student visa.
 This is the reason we ask for a photocopy of your passport at the time of application.

-If your passport will expire within the next year, check with a Chinese consulate whether they recommend you get it renewed.
+If your passport will expire within the next year, check with a Chinese consulate to see whether they recommend renewing it.

 You’ll need a visa before you may enter China.
 Semester students should apply for the “X” visa, which allows you to stay the full year.
 Before applying for the “X” visa, you will need a valid passport plus two documents from Loyola University Chicago.